LostPersona/LostPersona/README.md

 - 👋 Hi, I’m @LostPersona

-- 👀 I’m interested in creating my JAVA plugin.
+- 👀 I’m interested in creating my Java and Python code.

-- 🌱 I’m currently learning JAVA.

-- 💞️ I’m looking to collaborate on some stuff regarding HighTwink Games.
+- 💞️ I’m looking to collaborate on some stuff regarding my studying in FH Burgenland.

-- 📫 How to reach me: write me an email on hightwinkmc@gmail.com.
+- 📫 How to reach me: write me an email on artdvmail@gmail.com.

-- LET'S GET TO THE CODING!
+- LET'S CODE!